 Outcomes Assessment

 This section discusses the importance of outcomes assessment.
 One way of measuring treatment outcomes is to re-administer the same assessment measures that were administered at the beginning of treatment as a post-test treatment measure (Whiston 2016, p.
 334).
 The change in scores will indicate which levels of symptomatology have improved and at what levels they are currently present.
-Outcomes measures allow the clients to have a way of measuring their progress in a tangible manner letting the patient know how much of the counseling goals have been achieved which in turn is encouraging in the process towards termination of therapy.
+Outcomes measures allow the clients to have a way of measuring their progress in a tangible manner letting the patient know how much of the counseling goals have been achieved, which in turn is encouraging in the process towards termination of therapy.
 Other ways of assessing outcome are through the client’s self-report, another mental status examination and compare it with the initial examination, and the clinicians’ observations.

 Literature Review on Effective Treatments for Post-Traumatic Stress Disorder